 The premise of the show and the fact it was centred around a strong female character and was set in a world that felt like the real world were all attractive.
 We had about three other series in front of us, but it stood out as something that would work.
-Kelly Martin talks about greenlighting Outrageous Fortune to Michelle Duff, Sunday Star-Times, 29 May 2015
+Kelly Martin talks about greenlighting Outrageous Fortune, The Sunday Star-Times, 29 May 2015

 TV3 series Outrageous Fortune had six memorable six seasons.
 Award-winning prequel Westside takes the West family back to where it all began — to legendary safecracker Ted West (David de Lautour), and his fiery wife Rita (Antonia Prebble from Outrageous).
 Each episode of series one is set in a particular year of the 1970s.
 Season two moves to the 1981 Springbok Tour; the third, set in 1982, introduced a teen Cheryl West.
 Combining romance, crime and West family folklore with real life events, Westside was created by James Griffin and Rachel Lang, the duo behind the original.

 A prequel to classic TV3 series Outrageous Fortune, Westside travels back in time to meet young Rita (Antonia Prebble), Ted (David de Lautour) and their son Wolf West, on the make in West Auckland.
 This first episode opens with Ted leaving Mt Eden prison, then sets him on a safe-cracking plot that is aided by the 1974 Commonwealth Games.
 Prebble played Loretta West in Outrageous, and first took on the role of Rita in flashbacks from season four.
 Devised by Outrageous creators James Griffin and Rachel Lang, Westside won acclaim: "all the hallmarks of a classic", said Stuff.